 He apologised profusely but the FA showed little sympathy.

 This may be because Fowler had been involved in a controversial moment five weeks before the line-sniffing celebration.

 At the end of February, he was involved in an ugly spat with Graeme Le Saux at Stamford Bridge.

 After some verbals, Fowler presented his buttocks to the Chelsea left-back in a gesture that was deemed to be homophobic.

-Le Saux – a heterosexual who has a wife and two kids – suffered homophobic abuse his whole career simply because he rejected the uber-masculine culture of the average Premier League dressing room.
+Le Saux – a heterosexual who has a wife and two kids – suffered homophobic abuse throughout his career simply because he rejected the uber-masculine culture prevalent in the average Premier League dressing room.

 Fowler finished the season with 14 goals, which is a relatively modest total when you think of a potential top scorer.